 The Neon Museum collection also includes nine restored signs that are installed throughout the city and can be viewed twenty-four hours a day, seven days a week.
 Information about these signs is available here.
-Since its founding in 1996, the Neon Museum has also collected original sign renderings and blueprints, as well as photographs and oral histories, and continues to build its research library and archives.
-In addition, the Neon Museum also collects sign related ephemera such as matchbooks, ashtrays, postcards, and casino chips.
+Since its founding in 1996, The Neon Museum has also collected original sign renderings and blueprints, as well as photographs and oral histories, and continues to build its research library and archives.
+In addition, The Neon Museum also collects sign related ephemera such as matchbooks, ashtrays, postcards, and casino chips.

-Founded in 1996, the Neon Museum is a non-profit 501 (c) 3 organization dedicated to collecting, preserving, studying and exhibiting iconic Las Vegas signs for educational, historic, arts and cultural enrichment.
+Founded in 1996, The Neon Museum is a non-profit 501 (c) 3 organization dedicated to collecting, preserving, studying and exhibiting iconic Las Vegas signs for educational, historic, arts and cultural enrichment.

 The North Gallery sits adjacent to the Museum and showcases more unrestored signs from our collection.

 In 1996, The Neon Museum officially “opened” with the installation of its first refurbished sign, the Hacienda Horse and Rider, at the intersection of Las Vegas Boulevard and Fremont Street.
+In 2023, The City of Las Vegas completed the restoration, reinstallation and reillumination of the 15 neon signs collectively known as The Las Vegas Boulevard Scenic Byway Project.

 How to Donate Artifacts